connectbot/connectbot.github.io/index.md

 # Available in Google Play Store

-*The latest stable version of ConnectBot is [available in the Google Play Store](https://play.google.com/store/apps/details?id=org.connectbot).* You can scan the QR code belod using the Barcode Scanner application:
+*The latest stable version of ConnectBot is [available in the Google Play Store](https://play.google.com/store/apps/details?id=org.connectbot).* You can scan the QR code below using the Barcode Scanner application:

 {% qr https://play.google.com/store/apps/details?id=org.connectbot %}